wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

 3. **Mobile View (<640px)**:
    - Stacked layout with the Spline scene below the hero content
-   - Full width display with adjusted height
+   - Full width display with adjusted height (500px)
    - Camera pulled back further to show the complete robot
+   - Additional FOV adjustments to ensure visibility

 ### Sizing and Positioning